Our Policies & Procedures

 Tuition sessions will be timetabled throughout the course of the year and eligible students will receive tuition sessions based on their needs – these will be assessed at the start of the programme and throughout the year.
 The majority of Blackburn College tuition will be for the development of Maths and English skills, but tuition for the development of a study programme and/or personal development skills may also form part of the tuition programme depending on the needs of the individual.
 In addition, Blackburn College is offering catch-up sessions for selected students on Technical and Vocational courses.

-Tuition sessions will be small group sessions only, with no more than five students in each group.
+Tuition sessions will be small group sessions only, with no more than seven students in each group.
 Most sessions will be an additional one hour session timetabled at regular intervals throughout a student’s timetable.
 There may also be additional tutorial sessions at key points throughout the year, such as prior to assessments or exams.

 These sessions will be in place to mitigate the disruption to learning arising from Coronavirus and to support a student in order to develop their skills which they need to progress through College or into a workplace environment.
 They will be mandatory and every effort needs to be made to attend the College’s extra support sessions.

 Tuition Support offered will be based on an individual needs assessment, the identification of an individual starting point, clear learning goals, expectations and outcomes.

 - The College is committed to ensuring the tuition fund is used in accordance with the Government’s guidance on the 16 to 19 tuition fund by:

 - producing this statement setting out how the fund will be used to support the most disadvantaged students